Yugandharladhe/CRUD-API-by-MySQL/README.md

 # CRUD-API-by-MySQL(by Node js)
 1) To download dependencies run 'npm install'
-2) create database as name companyDB
+2) create database as name companyDB in MySQL
 3) to run project run 'node app.js'

 routes: